LogtalkDotOrg/logtalk3/manuals/_sources/userman/migration.rst.txt

 more powerful encapsulation, abstraction, and reuse features are required.

-This guide provides tips for integrating and migrating plain Prolog code and Prolog module code to Logtalk.
+This section provides tips for integrating and migrating plain Prolog code and Prolog module code to Logtalk.
 Step-by-step instructions are provided for encapsulating plain Prolog code in objects, converting Prolog modules into objects, and compiling and reusing Prolog modules as objects from inside Logtalk.
-An interesting application of the techniques described in this guide is a solution for running a Prolog application which uses modules on a Prolog compiler with no module system.
+An interesting application of the techniques described in this section is a solution for running a Prolog application which uses modules on a Prolog compiler with no module system.
 The ``wrapper`` tool can be used to help in migrating Prolog code.